BZemba87/true-crime-story-time/README.md

 ## Landing Page (member)

-Members are able to browse through blog posts, view number of likes on each post and have the option to log out
+Members are able to browse through blog posts, view number of likes on each post and have the option to log out.
+The sign up link disappears for a logged in user.

 <h2 align ="center"><img src = "assets/docs/landing_member.png"></h2>